 About the Steering Committee

 The committee is responsible for reviewing all requests for data from the registry.
 This is intended to be a streamlined and rapid procedure in order not to delay approval.
-Requests will be discussed with the TREAT-NMD Global Database Oversight Committee.

 Mrs Margaret Bowler